 No carbs.
 No fat.
 No eating after 6 p.m.
 No dinners out.
 No chocolate—ever again.
 Sound familiar?
-One of the first things people do when they go on a diet is to set hard and fast rules.
-But nixing nutrients like carbs and fats, or swearing off chocolate for the rest of your life is a fast-pass to diet frustration—and eventual failure.
+One of the first things people do when they go on a DIY diet is to set hard and fast rules.
+But nixing nutrients like carbs and fats or swearing off chocolate for the rest of your life is a fast-pass to diet frustration—and eventual failure.
 Ever hear the saying “the best diet is the one you’ll stick with?”
 By setting too many rules, you’ll make it too hard on yourself to be successful.

 The Fix: We think eating healthy should be a lifestyle, not a temporary solution for doing away with some extra pounds.
-With that in mind, strive for balance in your diet.
+With that in mind, strive for balance in your diet meal plan.
 Don’t eliminate food groups.
 Enjoy your favorite foods in moderation.
 Listen to your body and eat when you’re hungry—not because your rules dictate it’s time.
 Deprivation sets yourself up to go overboard later on.
 Making a healthy snack choice, like Nutrisystem’s Milk Chocolate Flavored Pretzels, will keep you from feeling like you’re missing out.

 3. Lack of Support

 There’s no disputing it: individuals striving to lose weight experience better results when family or friends jump on the weight loss wagon as well.
-But for folks who aren’t so lucky, there’s good news: weight loss counseling, in-person or over the phone, can have a positive impact on weight loss.
+But for folks who aren’t so lucky, there’s good news: weight loss counseling, in-person or over the phone, can have a positive impact on weight loss results.
 In fact, in a study out of Johns Hopkins, participants who received weight loss counseling over the phone experienced the same amount of weight loss as subjects attending in-person counseling sessions, and significantly more weight loss than subjects who only received weight loss pamphlets and access to a non-interactive website.

-The Fix: Set up a counselings session with a dietitian, or sign up for a weight loss program that offers counseling services.
+The Fix: Set up a counseling session with a dietitian or sign up for a weight loss program that offers counseling services. >

 4. Portion Distortion